PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 confusion statistics.
 Yeah!

-While we are at it, it is worth mentioning that the scenario above can be further extendend.
+While we are at it, it is worth mentioning that the scenario above can be further extended.
 We could add more selection or pre-processing steps into the classifier, like projecting the data onto PCA components and limit the classifier to the first 10 components -- for each split.
 PyMVPA offers even more complex meta classifiers (e.g.